-Private Equity Giants Land $4B Pentagon Deal to Build Data Centers on Military Installations
+Private Equity Giants Enter $4B Conditional Negotiations to Build Data Centers on Military Installations

 Share

-Private Equity Giants Land $4B Pentagon Deal to Build Data Centers on Military Installations
+Private Equity Giants Enter $4B Conditional Negotiations to Build Data Centers on Military Installations

-In a landmark partnership that bridges institutional capital with defense infrastructure, the U.S. Army has enlisted private equity powerhouses KKR and The Carlyle Group to develop approximately $4 billion in data center facilities across domestic military installations.
-The ambitious initiative responds to the military branch's rapidly expanding artificial intelligence and high-performance computing requirements.
+In a partnership that bridges institutional capital with defense infrastructure, the U.S. Army has entered exclusive negotiations with The Carlyle Group and KKR — through its data center affiliate CyrusOne — to develop approximately $4 billion in data center facilities across two military installations.
+The initiative responds to the military branch's rapidly expanding artificial intelligence and high-performance computing requirements.

 Key Details

-The selected firms bring formidable data center expertise to the table.
-KKR entered the digital infrastructure space prominently through its acquisition of CyrusOne, a major data center REIT, giving it substantial operational capabilities in the sector.
+The two firms bring formidable data center expertise to the table.
+KKR is participating through CyrusOne, a major data center operator it acquired, giving it substantial operational capabilities in the sector.
 The Carlyle Group similarly maintains extensive investments in digital infrastructure and technology-oriented real estate assets.

-According to Bisnow, the Army's artificial intelligence and machine learning workloads are driving unprecedented demand for computing infrastructure, necessitating this substantial private sector partnership.
+According to Bisnow, the Army's artificial intelligence and machine learning workloads are driving substantial demand for computing infrastructure, necessitating this private sector partnership.

 Market Impact